Intel-bigdata/SSM/docs/ssm-deployment-guide.md

    `--help` `-h` Show the usage information.

-   `-format` This option `should` be used in the first time starting SSM server for formatting the database.
-The option will drop all tables in the database configured in druid.xml and create all tables required by SSM.
+   `-format` This option is used to format the database configured for SSM use during the starting of Smart Server.
+All tables in this database will be dropped and then new tables will be created.

    `--config <config-dir>` can be used to specify where the config directory is.
    `${SMART_HOME}/conf` is the default config directory if the config option is not used.